Croogewunk/Croogewunk/README.md

-# Stone Krupp i like computer hardware coding and technology
+# Stone Krupp i like computer hardware and technology

 ## Experience